Markov selections and Feller properties of nonlinear diffusions: Main Results

 Let us now discuss the proofs of Theorem \ref{thm: new very main}.
-We start with the \(C_b, C_0\) and strong \(\usc_b\)--Feller properties, which we prove simultaneously.
+We start with (iii) and (iv), i.e., the \(C_0\) and (uniform) strong \(\usc_b\)--Feller properties, which we prove simultaneously.
 The first main tool for our proof is the following \emph{strong Markov selection principle} which we believe to be of interest in its own.
 Before we can state our result we need more notation and terminology.
 For a probability measure \(P\) on \((\Omega, \mathcal{F})\), a kernel \(\Omega \ni \omega \mapsto Q_\omega \in \mathfrak{P}(\Omega)\), and a finite stopping time \(\tau\), we define the pasting measure